potatolain/2bit-tile-generator/README.md

 # What is this?

 This is a quick-and-dirty react app put together to generate some simple tiles for retro-styled games.
+I honestly didn't follow a lot of best practices here, and didn't do much of any code separation.
+(At least not yet).
+The main goal was to get something working, not to make something for others to extend.
+(Though you're of course welcome to!)

+If I find more time and/or this finds more interest I'll spend time refactoring to make this more friendly to web developers.

 It directly targets the Nintendo gameboy, but can be easily adapted to work with the NES, or likely many other consoles.